 Their portrait, seen here, which may have been taken around the time of their wedding, was made at the studio of Theo H. Campbell in Mansfield, Richland County, OH.

-The Minards had three sons -- twins Elva W. "Will" Minard and Alva Wilbert "Bert" Minard, and Frederick R. Minard.
+The Minards produced a family of three sons -- twins Elva W. "Will" Minard and Alva Wilbert "Bert" Minard, and Frederick Rraymond "Fred" Minard.

-Will and Bert are seen here as infants in a portrait taken at T.H.
+Will and Bert were photographed as infants, seen here, in a portrait taken at T.H.
 Campbell's studio in nearby Mansfield, Richland County, OH.

 The family resided in Pike Township, Knox County, OH.
 Later, they moved to a farm south of Nunda in Brown Township, Knox County, where they lived for many years.

 When Frank's father died in 1912, Frank received 50 acres of the home farm and was to make a $100 payment from the farm to the children of his deceased sister, Samantha "Jennie" Armstrong.

 At some point, most likely in the 1890s, Frank was elected president of the annual Minard Reunion.
 A newspaper clipping from a Mt.
 Vernon newspaper shows that the reunion lasted at least for eight years, and likely more.
 As this reunion clearly pre-dates the first annual Minerd reunion in Western Pennsylvania, it is the first organized reunion known in the family, and more research is being done to learn more about its origins.
 The newspaper article from the eighth reunion, states the following: